zephy0808/django-marketing-toolkit/README.md

 5. Create a superadmin `python manage.py createsuperuser` then create pages at the admin: `http://localhost:8000/admin`

 Notes
 ------

+* **IMAGES & STATIC FILES** This is assuming that you're using the `starthere` project as base that the default static files folder should be `static`, and the CMS pulls the images from `static/images/marketing`

-Obviously the templates are just based stuff.
+* **TEMPLATES** Obviously the templates are just based stuff.
 You should always extend those from the actual project `base` template etc...